waarp/WaarpDigest/README.md

-Waarp Central
+Waarp Digest
 =============

-You will find in this web site some information on this Open Source project named Waarp, fully in Java.
+You will find in this web site the sub project Waarp Digest.

 The global license is GPL V3.